Managing Loan Debt

 (Not available for parent PLUS loans)

-This plan gives you the flexibility to meet your Direct Loan obligations without causing undue financial hardship.
-Each year, your monthly payments will be calculated on the basis of your adjusted gross income (AGI, plus your spouse’s income if you’re married), family size, and the total amount of your Direct Loans.
-Under the ICR plan you will pay each month the lesser of:
+This plan allows you to meet your Direct Loan obligations without causing undue financial hardship.
+Each year, your monthly payments will be calculated based on your adjusted gross income (AGI, plus your spouse’s income if you’re married), family size, and the total amount of your Direct Loans.
+Under the ICR plan, you will pay each month the lesser of:

-- The amount you would pay if you repaid your loan in 12 years multiplied by an income percentage factor that varies with your annual income, or
+1. The amount you would pay if you repaid your loan in 12 years multiplied by an income percentage factor that varies with your annual income or

 The maximum repayment period is 25 years.
-If you haven’t fully repaid your loans after 25 years (time spent in deferment or forbearance does not count) under this plan, the unpaid portion will be discharged.
+Under this plan, the unpaid portion will be discharged if you haven’t fully repaid your loans after 25 years (time spent in deferment or forbearance does not count).
 You may, however, have to pay taxes on the amount that is discharged.

 Income-based Repayment

-Under this plan the required monthly payment will be based on your income during any period when you have a partial financial hardship.
+Under this plan, the required monthly payment will be based on your income during any period when you have a partial financial hardship.
 Your monthly payment may be adjusted annually.
-The maximum repayment period under this plan may exceed 10 years.
-If you meet certain requirements over a specified period of time, you may qualify for cancellation of any outstanding balance of your loans.
+The maximum repayment period under this plan may exceed ten years.
+If you meet specific requirements over a specified period, you may qualify for cancellation of any outstanding balance of your loans.

 Deferment and Forbearance